ÐÇ¿ÕÓ°ÊÓ

 Graduate Records Examinations (GRE)

-The measuring a student’s readiness for postgraduate study.
-There are two kinds of GRE: a General Test and a Subject Test.听
+The GRE is a standardized test measuring a student’s readiness for postgraduate study.
+There are two kinds of GRE: a General Test and a Subject Test.

-The GRE General Test is available as a paper-based or an at-home, computer-based test.
-It assesses:聽
+The GRE General Test is available as a computer-based test either at a test center or at home, supervised by an exam proctor.
+It assesses:

 • Verbal reasoning